mnm-team/tamarin-ikev2/README.md

 security properties.

 There are two models:
-IKEv2 in a standard setting and "PQ-IKEv2" in a quantum setting, that means [Minimal IKEv2](https://datatracker.ietf.org/doc/html/rfc7815) with the [IKE_INTERMEDIATE-extension](https://datatracker.ietf.org/doc/html/draft-ietf-ipsecme-ikev2-intermediate-03) and with an attacker who can break the Diffie-Hellman keys derived in the standard handshake.
+IKEv2 in a standard setting and "PQ-IKEv2" in a quantum setting, that means: [Minimal IKEv2](https://datatracker.ietf.org/doc/html/rfc7815) with the [IKE_INTERMEDIATE-extension](https://datatracker.ietf.org/doc/html/draft-ietf-ipsecme-ikev2-intermediate-03) and an attacker who can break the Diffie-Hellman keys derived in the standard handshake.

 ## How do I run this?